Intellivision Amico: History

-Console revealed
+Console reveal

 In 2017, Tommy Tallarico, best known for creating the concert series Video Games Live, bought a stake in Intellivision Productions after the death of its former owner, Keith Robinson.
-Tallarico announced in May 2018 that he planned to relaunch the Intellivision, a home console from the 1980s that sold 3 million units in the early to mid-1980s, as a new, retro branded console.
-Tallarico noted to Venture Beat that the target audience was "the non-gamer, the family" and that he wanted "simplicity."
-In December 2018, the new Intellivision Entertainment company that Tallarico had founded announced a planned October 2020 release date, and revealed more proposed details about the console.
+Tallarico announced in May 2018 that he planned to relaunch the Intellivision, a home console that sold 3 million units in the early to mid-1980s, as a new, retro-branded console.
+Tallarico noted to Venture Beat that the target audience was "the non-gamer, the family", and that he wanted "simplicity."
+In December 2018, the new Intellivision Entertainment company that Tallarico had founded announced a planned October 2020 release date and revealed more proposed details about the console.
 The console's wireless controllers would have a touchscreen on them, and would allow smartphones to be used as controllers for games.
 Games would be required to have a maximum rating of E10+ on the ESRB ratings scale, meaning that games would be completely focused on targeting families.
-The console would have an RFID system in it that allows for payments from credit cards to be easily processed for new game purchases and allows easy sharing of games between consoles and friends.
+Tallarico stated that quality control for the console's games would be strict.
+The console would have an RFID system in it that allows for payments from credit cards to be easily processed for new game purchases and would allow easy sharing of games between consoles and friends.
 Tallarico announced that the company would be licensing Atari games for the console.
 An exclusive new Earthworm Jim game was also revealed to be in development for the console, and Intellivision Entertainment was paying a number of studios for exclusive games for the console.
-At this point in the development process, the price was expected to be priced between $149 and $179.
+At this point in the development process, the console was expected to be priced between $149 and $179.
 At a conference in Dubai in 2019, Tallarico revealed that the company was launching a Dubai office and was planning on releasing the console at the same time in the Middle East as it was going to in the rest of the world.